Nivalyx/osu-wiki/wiki/Medals/en.md

 | Anime Pack vol.2 | Clear all the beatmaps bundled in the [Anime Pack, Volume 2](https://osu.ppy.sh/beatmaps/packs/49) beatmap pack. |
 | Anime Pack vol.3 | Clear all the beatmaps bundled in the [Anime Pack, Volume 3](https://osu.ppy.sh/beatmaps/packs/207) beatmap pack. |
 | Anime Pack vol.4 | Clear all the beatmaps bundled in the [Anime Pack, Volume 4](https://osu.ppy.sh/beatmaps/packs/363) beatmap pack. |

+It is worth noting however that the contents of all the [Theme Beatmap Packs](https://osu.ppy.sh/beatmaps/packs?type=theme) have been dramatically altered over time since [their first introduction in 2008](https://osu.ppy.sh/community/forums/topics/1853).
+For the list of all the beatmaps included in the [Theme Beatmap Packs](https://osu.ppy.sh/beatmaps/packs?type=theme) in their legacy/original state, see [Legacy Beatmap Packs](/wiki/Medals/Legacy_Beatmap_Packs).

 ## Skill